 Oriented to Love helps the church dialogue about sexual and gender diversity in the church.

 As with any diverse group that seeks to deal honestly and vulnerably with difference, OTL dialogues provide opportunities to examine the cost of marginalization and the responsibility that privilege brings (in the context of LGBTQ+ and straight/cisgender persons).
 We recognize that for people of color, especially in groups where white people are present, the day-to-day impacts of racism can be ever present.
-We want to provide a sacred space where people of color can bring their full selves to the experience apart from the white gaze.
+We want to provide a sacred space where BIPOC can bring their full selves to the experience apart from the white gaze.
 Our hope is that this space will be an opportunity to focus on differences in theology, sexual orientation and gender identity without also having to deal as much with racial power imbalances.

-A POC-only OTL experience benefits everyone.
-It amplifies voices that are often underrepresented in the conversation, and it fosters opportunity for discovery as we focus in on the unique experiences of various people of color who often are overlooked or misunderstood in mixed gatherings.
+A BIPOC-only OTL experience benefits everyone.
+It amplifies voices that are often underrepresented in the conversation, and it fosters opportunity for discovery as we focus in on the unique experiences of people who often are overlooked or misunderstood in mixed gatherings.
 [We continue to host groups that are diverse in every way (including race).
 If you are interested in applying for one of our other dialogues, please refer to the events on the program page; anything titled simply “Oriented to Love dialogue” will be a mixed event.]

 Who should apply?

-Facilitated by Shae Washington, with Brad Wong as spiritual director, this dialogue is open to POCs across all genders, sexual orientations, and theological convictions and will be crafted as a sacred space to honor and celebrate identity, engage in meaningful conversation, and deepen understanding.
+Facilitated by Shae Washington, with Brad Wong as spiritual director, this dialogue is open to BIPOC across all genders, sexual orientations, and theological convictions and will be crafted as a sacred space to honor and celebrate identity, engage in meaningful conversation, and deepen understanding.

 The two main requirements for participation in this dialogue are an open heart and a committed faith in Christ.
 We need the group to be as diverse—in terms of theology, sexual orientation, gender identity, and ethnicity—as it is small.
 Since this conversation will focus on how believers approach and understand sexual and gender diversity in the church, our shared faith in and reliance on Christ will bind us together and make our efforts more productive and long-lasting.